-Two wins from Lomachenko, Lopez and the like – Taylor confidetn Cully is ready for anyone - Irish Boxing
+Two wins from Lomachenko, Lopez and the like – Taylor confident Cully is ready for anyone - Irish Boxing

 Securing those gateway fights that will allow him to show what he can do and progress him toward the new ‘Four Kings’ may prove a problem.

-At present Cully would be deemed high-risk low reward due to the fact he isn’t aligned to a big-time promoter and obviously has talent and the physical capabilities to be a nightmare for many at the wait.
+At present, Cully would be deemed high-risk low reward due to the fact he isn’t aligned to a big-time promoter and obviously has talent and the physical capabilities to be a nightmare for many at the wait.

 Taylor admits opponents of note have been hard to come by after impressive step-up wins against Joe Fitzpatrick, Craig Woodruff and Kazakh Victor Kotochigov.